Explore some science & math in the garden with these FUN plant STEM activities for kids!

-It's also a wonderful family activity as everyone can get involved in planting, growing and harvesting from your own backyard.
+Gardening is the perfect way to inspire kids to explore botany (the study of flowers & plants), habitats and pollination.
+It's also a wonderful family activity since everyone can get involved in planting, growing and harvesting from your own backyard.

 One of the first things many kids will notice as they explore plants is that they grow :)